top of page

 Once you have these questions answered (write down a list if you need) then the process of elimination will be easy!
 Figure out if it's reoccurring or a one off issue and go from there!
 If you need to move clients from the morning to afternoon - try that!
 If you need to start priming more - give that a go!
 You can also try dropping down in volume, diameter or length to see if that makes a difference.

 Either way, I'd always recommend getting the room settings right first, making sure your dipping and application techniques are perfect and the diameter, thickness and volume your using is suitable!
-Sometimes it's inevitable, no matter what you do!
-The glue drops just won't go away so next best thing - offer a removal and start fresh.

 But don't stress, there's always a resolution to every issue - no matter what!
 WE BELIEVE IN YOU AND KNOW YOU CAN DO IT!